-Timeline: Reforms in Burma
+Timeline: Reforms in Myanmar

 November: The main military-backed party, the Union Solidarity and Development Party (USDP), claims a resounding victory in the first elections for 20 years.
 Opposition groups allege widespread fraud and many Western countries condemn the vote as a sham.
 The junta says it marks the transition from military rule to a civilian democracy.